Hyster-Yale Inc.

 Hyster-Yale builds lift trucks, parts, attachments, and port equipment for warehouses and industrial sites.

-Fiscal 2025 revenue was about $3.8B (down from a stronger prior year).
-Lift trucks remained the main engine at about $2.6B, or ~68% of sales.
+Last year Hyster-Yale made $3.8B in revenue.
+Lift trucks was the main engine at $2.6B, or 68% of sales.

 C++ balance sheet — some cracks in the foundation